Kunle-xy/ai-personas/README.md

     ```sh
     docker-compose run web python3 Rag_persona/manage.py makemigrations
     docker-compose run web python3 Rag_persona/manage.py migrate
+    docker-compose run web python3 Rag_persona/manage.py createsuperuser

+    #creating a superuser account allows you to access the admin website provided by Django and to view all users and documents provided by users.
     ```

     These commands generate the necessary database migration files and apply them, setting up the database schema.